Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 • Installation of renewable energy systems

-• Upgrades to heating and cooling systems Insulation and weatherization improvements
+• Upgrades to heating and cooling systems

-• Net zero or net zero ready new builds
+• Net-zero or net-zero-ready new builds

 How does the REC program help with funding?

-RECs assist housing providers in identifying and applying for funding opportunities, including grants, loans and other incentives from various sources of funding including government agencies, utility companies, and others.
+RECs assist housing providers in identifying and applying for funding opportunities, including grants, loans and other incentives from various sources of funding, including government agencies, utility companies and others.
 Coaches also help providers understand how to effectively stack these funds to maximize their project's financial feasibility.

 Can the REC program support a project in any stage of development?